Montana-Media-Arts/Mart120-Spring2025/modules/week-1/_posts/2017-01-08-github-reposity.md

 <!-- <p><a href="//www.youtube.com/embed/jmwObsKJ3A4" data-lity>Issues Forum and Notifications Video</a></p> -->

 <p>This class is heavily utilizing <a href="https://github.com" target="_blank">GitHub.com</a>.
-This is where you will host all of your weekly assignments and posting your link on moodle.
+This is where you will host all of your weekly assignments and posting your link on canvas.
 </p>
 </div>